Monarto Safari Park

 800-1,400kg

-Meet Monarto Safari Park’s radiant rhinos!
+Meet Monarto Safari Park’s radiant rhino!

 Monarto Safari Park is currently one of only two Australian zoos that house the magnificent Black Rhinoceros.
-The two males, Induna and Sentwali, came to the park from Taronga Western Plains Zoo in 2007.
+Induna came to the park from Taronga Western Plains Zoo in 2007 and his favourite treats include apple, banana and sweet potato.

 The Black Rhinoceros is classified as critically endangered with as little as 2,500 to 3,000 thought to be living in the wild today.
 Once found living throughout southern, central and eastern Africa they’re now only found in very isolated, protected areas of South Africa, Namibia, Zimbabwe and Kenya.